abcdesktopio/docs/opsdocs/docs/advanced/4.4/desktop/pod.md

   },
 ```

-The sound container is the sound service, sound and microphone.
+The sound container provides audio input and output services, including sound playback and microphone capture.

-- `volumes` is the list of mounted volume for this container
+- `volumes` is the list of mounted volumes for this container
 - `image` is the name of the image for this container
-- `imagePullPolicy` is the image Pull Policy
+- `imagePullPolicy` is the image pull policy
-- `enable` is a boolean to enable of disable this container
+- `enable` is a boolean to enable or disable this container
-- `tcpport` is the main tcp port for the container
+- `tcpport` is the primary TCP port for the container
-- `acl` is a dictonary to allow or disallow this container
+- `acl` is a dictionary that controls access to this container

 ## `init` container